runrig-coop/hedgerows/index.md

 Indymedia was not principally concerned with open source or free culture issues, but a few of the individual IMCs offered a glimpse of how the cross-pollination of free software and food sovereignty could yield unique outcomes.
-In 2005, some software developers affiliated with the Portland IMC and People's Food Co-op, building on the prior work of another engineer/member of The Wedge Co-op in Minneapolis, open sourced a point-of-sale system dubbed Information Systems 4 Co-ops, or IS4C.
+In 2005, software developers affiliated with the Portland IMC, the People's Food Co-op of Portland, and The Wedge Co-Op in Minneapolis released the open source code for a point-of-sale system dubbed Information Systems 4 Co-ops, or IS4C.
 As the Portland IMC reported at the time:

 > This past Saturday morning, a group of co-op geeks gathered at People's Food
 > Co-op and successfully ran IS4C on a Linux box running Ubuntu using MySQL 5